cinnamonflavoredbismuth/CS1400-2-Final/README.md

 + Pygame
 `pip install pygame`
 + Matplotlib
 `pip install matplotlib`
-+ Third library in the repository
-`pip install code for the library`

 ## Current Features
 ---
-+ First feature I am proud of
++ First feature I am proud of is using pygame and making it work
-+ Second feature I am proud of
++ Second feature I am proud of is making text input for pygame
-+ Third feature I am proud of
++ Third feature I am proud of is making sounds play when certain things happen

 ## Contributions
 ---